xwiki-contrib/packaging-snap/README.md

 ```
 mysql -u root -e "CREATE USER 'xwiki'@'localhost' IDENTIFIED BY 'xwiki'";
 ```
 * Give privileges to the xwiki user for accessing and creating databases (for the multi wiki support).
-Specifically, the xwiki users need permissions to be able to execute CREATE DATABASE, DROP SCHEMA, and then all CRUD operations on tables.
+Specifically, the xwiki users need permissions to be able to execute `CREATE DATABASE`, `DROP SCHEMA`, and then all CRUD operations on tables.
 Note that the command below should be tuned to be more restrictive as granting all permissions is not required:
 ```
 mysql -u root -e "grant all privileges on *.* to xwiki@localhost"
 ```